LinyunLiu/AIRobot/Proto V2/Documentation/Reports/Progress/2024-10-06 Progress Report.md

 ---

 # Overview
-I wrote down the cost of parts so far for a Bill of Materials we can make in the future.
+I wrote down the cost of [Parts](Resources/Parts.md) so far for a Bill of Materials we can make in the future.